 If you’re thinking of hunting in Nevada, one drawback is non-residents hunters can’t take bobcats or gray fox.
 Bummer!

 An out-of state predator hunt is a great way to beat the winter doldrums.
 Almost all good predator hunting states can be researched online and most have outfitters and guides that specialize in predator hunting.
-Check all the pertinent regulations in the area of your choice, and take plenty of ammo.
+Check all pertinent regulations in the area of your choice, and take plenty of ammo.